What is 'Healthcare Information and Administration? (HCIA)

 The field of health information management is for you if you:

-- Want to work in health care but not provide direct patient care.
+- Want to work in health care but not provide hands on patient care?

-- Are interested in a career that combines the fields of biology, management, information technology, law, and health care.
+- Are interested in a career that combines the fields of healthcare, business, information technology, and law?

 Job prospects for HCIA graduates are very good with employment expected to grow much faster than average – more than 21 percent through 2020 – according to the U.S. Bureau of Labor Statistics.
 The September 2011 U.S. News & World Report, showed that health information is one of the nine “hot” undergraduate majors.

-To learn about potential career paths with an HCIA visit www.HIcareers.com and select career map.
+To learn about potential career paths with an HCIA visit HIM careers and select career map.
 The map shows a matrix of positions in health information management.
 Click on one and the interactive capabilities demonstrate potential options with added experience.

-The Healthcare Information and Administration Program leads to completion of the associate of applied science degree.
-The program combines online instruction, online application activities and an in-person practicum experience to prepare students for entry-level employment in the health information management field.
-The instruction and application activities will be in an online delivery system only.
+The Healthcare Information and Administration Program is a new program at MCC beginning in Spring 2013.
+The HCIA Program +leads to completion of the associate of applied science degree.
+It combines online instruction, online application activities and an in-person practicum experience to prepare students for entry-level employment in the health information management field.
+The HCIA courses are in an online delivery system only.
+General education and optional program requirements can be taken online or in person in a hybrid format.
 The practicum experience will take place at a healthcare organization.

 The HCIA program is designed to meet the accreditation requirements for associate degree programs in HIM of the Commission on Accreditation of Health Informatics and Information Management (CHIIM) education.
 As of December 2012, the HCIA program is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).